madewhere/madewhere.co/content/_index.md

 ---
-title: Products
+title: madewhere
 description: A website dedicated to quality, fairly made goods.
 date: 2022-01-20
 type: home
 ---

-Products is a website dedicated to quality, fairly made goods.
+madewhere is a website dedicated to quality, fairly made goods.
 Read more [about us], [contribute] to our list, or start browsing.

 [about us]: {{< ref "/about">}}